 - Interpretation of EKG

-Although approximately 70% of the program is delivered by PBL, it is accepted that some aspects of medical education may require a different or modified approach.
-Consequently, in addition to some laboratory classes in subjects such as Microbiology and Neuroscience, other courses, such as those in the following list, involve more didactic or directed learning.
-In some cases they are studied alongside students in the lecture pathway.
+Although more than 60% of the pathway program is delivered by PBL, it is accepted that some aspects of medical education may require a different or modified approach.
+Consequently, other courses, such as those in the following list, involve more didactic or directed learning.
+Some are primarily lecture-based; others may involve computer-based, directed study.

 - Anatomical Sciences (Gross Anatomy, Embryology and Histology)